 Ironically, while collectors were delighted with the high quality of Boyds products, they were dismayed with the low price.
 Most collectors equated higher prices with enhanced value.
 However, Lowenthal disagreed, believing that an item's cost did not necessarily reflect its worth.
 He refused to inflate the price of an item to make it more collectible.
 Lowenthal claimed that it was more important to put Boyds bears in the hands of kids than to make them more desirable to collectors.
 He did manage to sustain collectors' interest by retiring about 40 percent of the company's products each year in addition to introducing new lines.
 New lines had a similar 'look' that made them easily recognizable as Boyds.

-What's your 'Boyds' worth?
-Here are some recently sold items (USA):
+What's your Boyds worth in 2021?
+Here are some recently sold items.